-By contrast, the 2012 Draft is a much shorter document that arguably offers less guidance than its predecessors.
-The 2009 Draft included very practical discussions of common practices such as exclusive dealing, tying, bundling and bundled rebates, and denial of access to a facility or service.
-Likewise, it contained summaries of past Tribunal abuse decisions, a feature found in the (still binding) Abuse of Dominance Guidelines.
-The 2012 Draft does not address several important developments flowing from the 2009 amendments to the Act, such as the criteria the Bureau will use in deciding to seek the imposition of monetary penalties for a breach of the abuse provisions.
+By contrast, the 2012 Draft was a much shorter document that offered less guidance than its predecessors.
+The 2009 Draft included discussions of common practices such as exclusive dealing, tying, bundling and bundled rebates, and denial of access to a facility or service.
+Likewise, it contained summaries of past Tribunal abuse decisions, a feature found in the 2001 Guidelines.
+The 2012 Draft contained neither.
+In addition, the 2012 Draft did not address several important developments flowing from the 2009 amendments to the Act, such as the criteria the Bureau will use in deciding to seek the imposition of AMPs for a breach of the abuse provisions.
 Likewise, with the repeal of the criminal prohibitions on price discrimination and predatory pricing, it was expected that such conduct would be dealt with under the abuse provisions.
-There is no discussion of price discrimination in the 2012 Draft and only two paragraphs deal with predatory pricing concepts.
+There was no discussion of price discrimination in the 2012 Draft and only two paragraphs dealt with predatory pricing concepts.

-In February 2010, after three years of discussions and several months of negotiations, the commissioner commenced abuse of dominance proceedings against the Canadian Real Estate Association (CREA), claiming that CREA was abusing its dominance in the market for residential real estate brokerage services.13 CREA owns, and its members operate, an online database (MLS) featuring homes for sale across Canada.
+In April 2013, the Tribunal released its very brief reasons in the TREB case.
+This matter has its origins in another abuse of dominance case, launched in February 2010, when after three years of discussions and several months of negotiations, the commissioner commenced abuse of dominance proceedings against the Canadian Real Estate Association (CREA).
+The commissioner claimed that CREA was abusing its dominance in the market for residential real estate brokerage services.18 CREA owns, and its members operate, an online database (MLS) featuring homes for sale across Canada.
 The commissioner alleged that CREA’s restrictive rules governing access to the database lessen or prevent competition substantially by excluding competition from brokers and others wishing to offer a reduced set of services to customers.
 Although CREA offered to modify its rules following the filing of the application, the commissioner was not satisfied with the proposed rule changes as they did not prevent CREA from making future rule changes that would undercut the proposed changes.
 The commissioner continued with the application, which was scheduled to be heard by the Tribunal in April 2011.

 Objectives of the abuse of dominance provisions

-The Tribunal has cited these objectives with approval,21 while the FCA noted that all of the objectives found in the purpose clause in section 1.1 of the Competition Act must be reflected in the abuse analysis.22 Given the competing nature of some of the objectives found in section 1.1 of the Competition Act, it remains to be seen how these will be reconciled in future cases.
+The Tribunal has cited these objectives with approval,23 while the FCA noted that all of the objectives found in the purpose clause in section 1.1 of the Competition Act must be reflected in the abuse analysis.24 Given the competing nature of some of the objectives found in section 1.1 of the Competition Act, it remains to be seen how these will be reconciled in future cases.

 Elements of the abuse of dominance provisions

 In Canada, abuse of dominance is a civil reviewable matter, meaning that there is no liability until the Tribunal actually makes a finding that abuse of dominance has occurred.
-The provision is for general application to all sectors of the economy, a fact underscored by the recent repeal of special provisions designed to address abuse of dominance by a domestic airline.23 The 2012 Draft purports to replace previous sectoral guidelines such as the Bureau’s guidelines outlining the potential application of the provision to the Canadian grocery sector,24 as well as an information bulletin on applying these provisions to the telecommunications industry.25
+The provision is for general application to all sectors of the economy, a fact underscored by the 2009 repeal of special provisions designed to address abuse of dominance by a domestic airline.25 The 2012 Guidelines explicitly replace previous sectoral guidelines such as the Bureau’s guidelines outlining the potential application of the provision to the Canadian grocery sector,26 as well as an information bulletin on applying these provisions to the telecommunications industry.27

 Under section 79, the commissioner must prove three elements on a balance of probabilities before the Tribunal may make an order proscribing the behaviour or imposing an AMP: